Packing is sometimes the toughest part of going on vacation – choosing what you should bring and then getting it all into one suitcase!

 When packing clothes, you don’t want to neatly fold them individually as you would in a dresser.
 If you do, they will crease when compressed in a suitcase.
 Here are a few alternatives:

 Backpackers swear by this method.
-Rolling works well with trousers, skirts and sports shirts.
+Rolling works well with pants, skirts and sports shirts.
 Lay the item face down, fold back the sleeves and then roll from the bottom up.

 Fold Clothes Together

-Take two or more garments, for example dress pants, and lay half of one pair on top of the other.
+Take two or more garments, for example, two pairs of dress pants, and lay half of one pair on top of the other.
 Fold the one on the bottom over the pair on the top.
 Then take the other and fold it on the top.
 This gives each pair some cushion where you’ve folded it so it’s less likely to crease or wrinkle in the folds.

 The Bundle Approach